Output()

 \Mpdf\Output\Destination::INLINE

-- send the file inline to the browser.
-The plug-in is used if available.
-The name given by $filename is used when one selects the “Save as” option on the link generating the PDF.
+The name given by $filename is used when one selects the “Save as” option on

-\Mpdf\Output\Destination::DOWNLOAD
+PHP function. \Mpdf\Output\Destination::DOWNLOAD

-- send to the browser and force a file download with the name given by $filename.
+- send to the browser and force a file download with the name given by

-\Mpdf\Output\Destination::FILE
+PHP function. \Mpdf\Output\Destination::FILE

 - save to a local file with the name given by $filename (may include a path).